-Change the secretKey value so it is different from the default.
+You should change the secretKey value so it's different from the default.

 The secretKey, secretKeyAlgorithm, and cipherTransformation properties must be consistent.
 For example, the secretKey must be 24 bytes long in hexadecimal notation or 24 characters in plain text for the default cipher (DESede/CBC/PKCS5Padding).
 Different algorithms expect different key lengths.
 For more information, see Java's javax.crypto documentation.